ZeroX0368/Api-Pro-Bdfd/README.md

-Api Add Role All
+`Api Add Role All user from server`

-Api Role Remove All User From Server
+`Api Role Remove All User From Server`

-Api unbanall member all server
+`Api unbanall member from server`